ohjelmistokehitys/time-tools/readme.md

 # Time related tools

-This package contains tools for time related operations, such as converting between different time zones, formatting dates and times, and calculating time differences.
+This package contains tools for time related operations, such as converting times between formats and timezones.
 The project is not meant to be used in production, but rather as an example of how to create packages.

+You can find the published package on https://www.npmjs.com/package/@ohjelmistokehitys/time-tools.